Price of fairness: Cake-cutting with general pieces

 For two partners, a more detailed calculation gives a bound of: 8-4*√3 ≅ 1.07.

-Utilitarian price of envy

 When the entire cake is divided, an envy-free division is always proportional.
 Hence the lower bound on the worst-case UPOP (√n/2) applies here too.
 On the other hand, as an upper bound we only have a weak bound of n-1/2.
 Hence: